 Pro tip: If you feel as though you’ve mastered this exercise, you can take things to the next level.
 After the crunch, add a twist into the mix by turning your body out toward the elbow that’s pointing out.
 You should feel pressure on your lower back and abs areas.

 The 5 Best Upper Back Exercises

 Of course, if you’re hoping to tone up your back completely, you also need to include some of the best upper back exercises in your fitness regime.
 You don’t need to have a whole host of gear to get this element of your training right.
 With these exercises you need minimal gear and, in many cases, just a mat.
-There are many bodyweight back exercises that target your upper back.
+There are many that target your upper back.
 Let’s take a look at five you should try at home.